miraland-labs/beet/beet-miraland/README.md

 ## PublicKey

-solana-beet provides a de/serializer for solana public keys.
+miraland-beet provides a de/serializer for miraland public keys.
 They can either be used directly or as part of a struct.

 ### Examples